User Stories

 This button allows you to update the Pipeline Activity screen with the latest information.
 When you click on the Refresh button, it reloads the current status of the release pipeline to reflect any recent changes or updates.

-You have the option to export the details as a PDF.
+You have the option to export the details as a Release Audit Report.
 The exported document provides comprehensive information to help track and communicate the progress of the user story.

 The exported PDF provides the following comprehensive information: